 All this sitting down can lead to bad posture which puts extra pressure on the neck and spine.
 When you’re sitting down for long periods of time, you want to be comfortable, and supporting your back and neck through good posture becomes an afterthought.

 While improving your posture won’t necessarily solve all your problems, it’s a great place to start if you’re looking to improve chronic back and neck pain.
 Remember, you don’t have to be sat down to work, so take as many opportunities as you can to stand up and stretch out, and when you are sat down, try and keep your posture in mind.
+If your doctor has exhausted all diagnostic options, it’s time to seek a second opinion from a lower back pain specialists.

 When we do get done with work and away from the computer many of us take part in sporting activities.
 However, lots of these sports, can be high impact on the body.
 While there are clearly positive benefits to the exercise, this activity can lead to injuries that result in back pain.